Ziprasidone: Correspondence to clinical effects

 Ziprasidone mostly affects the receptors of dopamine (D_{2}), serotonin (5-HT_{2A}, partially 5-HT_{1A}, 5-HT_{2C}, and 5-HT_{1D}) and epinephrine/norepinephrine (α_{1}) to a high degree, while of histamine (H_{1}) - moderately.
 It also somewhat inhibits reuptake of serotonin and norepinephrine, though not dopamine.

 Ziprasidone's efficacy in treating the positive symptoms of schizophrenia is believed to be mediated primarily via antagonism of the dopamine receptors, specifically D_{2}.
 Blockade of the 5-HT_{2A} receptor may also play a role in its effectiveness against positive symptoms, though the significance of this property in antipsychotic drugs is still debated among researchers.
 Blockade of 5-HT_{2A} and 5-HT_{2C} and activation of 5-HT_{1A} as well as inhibition of the reuptake of serotonin and norepinephrine may all contribute to its ability to alleviate negative symptoms.; however, its effects on the 5-HT_{1A} receptor may be limited as a study found ziprasidone would likely "produce detectable occupancy [of 5-HT_{1A} receptors] only at higher doses that would produce unacceptable levels of side effects in man, although lower doses are sufficient to produce pharmacological effects."
 The relatively weak antagonistic actions of ziprasidone on the α_{1}-adrenergic receptor likely in part explains some of its side effects, such as orthostatic hypotension.
 Unlike many other antipsychotics, ziprasidone has no significant affinity for the mACh receptors, and as such lacks any anticholinergic side effects.
 Like most other antipsychotics, ziprasidone is sedating due primarily to serotonin and dopamine blockade.

+It has also been identified as a potent vesicular monoamine transporter 2 (VMAT2) inhibitor (IC_{50} = 15 nM).